 Jumping is a blast—if you have a good jump.
-A plastic skateboard ramp is the most popular way to add hangtime to the neighborhood RC scene, but what if you want to go bigger?
-Ramp maker LandWave offers stackable, molded ramps that make it easy to customize your launch pad.
+You can hammer together a ramp out of plywood or prop up a board with bricks, but these are hardly convenient or easily portable solutions.
+There’s a better way: ramp maker LandWave offers stackable, molded ramps that make it easy to customize your launch pad.
 The system makes it easy to build jumps as wide and tall as you like, without tools.
 Here’s what you get and how it works.

 What You Get

-There are two parts to the system: the ramp (which looks like the molded ramps you’re familiar with), and the deck, which is essentially a flat box and makes the stacking feature possible.
-Tabs and grooves align to connect the ramp and deck so they don’t slip, and the ramps and decks can be assembled side-by-side as well as stacked to make jumps wider, taller, or both.
+There are two parts to the system: the ramp, and the deck, which is essentially a flat box and makes the stacking feature possible.
+Tabs and grooves align to connect the ramp and deck and rubber feet make sure they don’t slip, and the ramps and decks can be assembled side-by-side as well as stacked to make jumps wider, taller, or both.
 The jump and deck each measure 28 x 38.5 x 12”, so they are large enough to have fun but not so big that they take up too much space when storing them.
 Or, just leave them outside since they’re weatherproof plastic.